rudrasantadip/rudrasantadip/README.md

 - 👀 I’m interested in making projects, presenting them back
 - 🌱 I’m currently working with SpringBoot, also an Android Developer primarily (using java)
 - 💞️ I am skilled in Java, Python, C ,  MySQl, MongoDb, experienced with SpringBoot,
 - Familiar with tools for containerization (Docker)
+- Familiar with working on Linux (Automation, Shell Scripting)
 - 📫 reach me at santadip9@gmail.com

 <!---